By Randall Brink

 The small, efficient gasoline generator is a practical necessity for extended RV boondocking or any time spent away from a source of alternating current for energizing appliances and battery charging.
-I recently switched from a Class A coach with a hefty 7.5 kW Cummins Onan generator to a tiny towable with a single marine deep-cycle battery and no generator.
+In 2022 I switched from a Class A coach with a hefty 7.5 kW Cummins Onan generator to a tiny towable with a single marine deep-cycle battery and no generator.
 My boondocking plans would require a generator.
 I wondered what the best way was to break in a new generator so it had a long life.
 Here’s what I found.

 Many options in small generators